JoseLoarca/ai201-project3-takemeter/planning.md

 ### Wrong Predictions

+Text: "A relationship won't last without love."

+>True: **opinion**
+>
+>Predicted: **reaction** (confidence: 0.34)

+*Analysis:* this, to me, is a clear example of an opinion.
+The user is sharing their view on relationships without love.
+I don't really have a theory on why the model guessed reaction, based on the low confidence score, I assume the model simply guessed.

+---

 Text: "Bike commuting and walking are peaceful and I love getting to be outside and about during those times.
 Driving, however, is hell."
 >True: **opinion**
 >
 >Predicted: **argument** (confidence: 0.36)